xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES:
 ---------------------------------
    -- enh (gil)     Highlight Model row when effects are selected.
 Fixes #145.
-   -- enh (gil)     Fix copy/paste for single effect so it fills cells selected when paste by cell.
+   -- enh (dkulp)   Changing timing panel to OpenGL - Mac now can support up to 60fps -- bug (dkulp)   Loading XML sequence with no fseq not setting the timer to the appropriate MS time -- enh (dkulp)   If changing OpenGL verison, auto-package/submit logs to dkulp for analysis -- enh (dkulp)   Click on progress meter brings up dialog showing progress of each model -- enh (dkulp)   Progress meter on status bar for rendering -- enh (gil)     Fix copy/paste for single effect so it fills cells selected when paste by cell.
    -- enh (gil)     Add automatic channel placement in custom models with mouse clicks.
    -- enh (gil)     Add ability to lighten the custom model background image.